gracious-tech/copy.church/src/free/index.md

 &nbsp;

-::: info Disclaimer
+::: info Legal details

+The person who associated a work with this page has dedicated the work to the public domain by waiving all of their rights to the work worldwide under copyright law.
+They have done this using the [CC0 1.0 Universal legal code](https://creativecommons.org/publicdomain/zero/1.0/legalcode), which you should consult for more information.

-This page itself has no legal value other than to signify that an author has applied the CC0 to their work.
-All text is explanatory only and not part of the CC0 legal code. _Let's copy, church_ is not a law firm and does not provide legal services.
-Distributing, displaying, or linking to this page does not create an attorney-client relationship. _Let's copy, church_ has not verified the copyright status of any work to which this page has been applied.
+This page itself has no legal value other than to signify that a rights holder has applied the CC0 to their work.
+All text is explanatory only and not part of the CC0 legal code. _copy.church_ is not a law firm and does not provide legal services.
+Distributing, displaying, or linking to this page does not create an attorney-client relationship. _copy.church_ has not verified the copyright status of any work to which this page has been applied.
 We make no warranties about any work or its copyright status in any jurisdiction, and disclaim all liability for all uses of any work.
 :::